 Treatments For Prostatitis In Dogs

 Treatment for prostatitis in dogs varies based on the cause and severity of the condition.
-In cases of acute prostatitis, dogs may need to be hospitalized and given intravenous fluids.
-If the prostatitis is chronic and symptoms are mild, dogs may be treated as outpatients and prescribed at-home care and follow-up vet visits.
+In acute cases, dogs may need hospitalization and intravenous fluids.
+If the condition is chronic and symptoms are mild, vets may treat dogs as outpatients and prescribe at-home care and follow-up vet visits.

-Antibiotics may be prescribed if the cause is bacterial.
-Usually these antibiotics must be given to dogs over the course of three to four weeks and possibly longer if blood work reveals that the bacteria isn’t completely gone.
-Amoxicillin is one of the most commonly prescribed antibiotics for prostatitis
+Vets may prescribe antibiotics may be prescribed if the cause is bacterial.
+Usually dogs must take these antibiotics over the course of three to four weeks and possibly longer if blood work reveals that the bacteria hasn’t completely disappeared.
+Amoxicillin is one of the most commonly prescribed antibiotics for prostatitis.